influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/javascript/_index.md

 ---

 The [InfluxDB v2 JavaScript client library](https://github.com/influxdata/influxdb-client-js)
-for Node.js and browsers integrates with the InfluxDB v2 API to write data to a {{% cloud-name %}} cluster.
+for Node.js and browsers integrates with the InfluxDB v2 API to write data to an {{% cloud-name %}} cluster.

 {{% note %}}
 ### Tools to execute queries